nurifudayl/nurifudayl.github.io/_publications/papers-2023-2-modern.md

   - social classes
 ---

-held at Bilkent University, in Ankara, on 7–8 October 2023.
+held at Bilkent University in Ankara on 7–8 October 2023.